xgaslann/kafka-platform/README.md

 **Go for REST API**: Fast, single binary, great Kafka client library.
 Could have used Python but Go felt right for this.

-**PLAINTEXT security**: Yeah, I know.
-Started with SASL_SSL but ran into certificate issues with cp-ansible.
+**PLAINTEXT security**: Started with SASL_SSL but ran into certificate issues with cp-ansible.
 Works for demo purposes.
 In production you'd definitely want encryption.

 ## Sections